bhoriuchi/bookshelf-factory/README.md

   * added chainable view() function
   * added getResource() function that intelligently gets the resource based on its primary key using a specified id
   * added automatic idAttribute assignment based on primary and composite keys
+  * added prepareSchema function which will create junction tables and set foreignKey values for you automatically given a relationship
   * updated to version **0.1.1**

 # Install